potestiolab/canvas/README.md

 ### 4.2.1 - Requirements

-"To perform choice1 task, two mandatory files are required: the coordinates of the all-atom structure of the biomolecule (protein.gro) and the list of central residues that necessitate an atomistic description (list_AT_res.dat).
-Additionally, users have the option to specify the diameter value of the medium-grained region in the CANVAS model (diameter_MG_region), with the default value set to 1.0 nm.
-Moreover, for parallelization of the code, the MPI-version (block-MPI.py) allows users to define the number of cores (number_of_cores) to utilize, with the default value being the maximum number of available cores on their laptop or cluster.
-For more comprehensive information on these arguments, please refer to Section 4.2.3."

 <p align="justify"> <b><code>choice1</code></b> task requires two mandatory files: the coordinates of all-atom structure of the biomolecule (<i><code>protein.gro</code></i>) and the list of central residues that necessitate an atomistic description (<i><code>list_AT_res.dat</code></i>).
 Additionally, users have the option to specify the diameter value of the medium-grained region in the CANVAS model (<i><code>diameter_MG_region</code></i>), with the default value set to 1.0 nm.
 Moreover, for parallelization of the code, the MPI-version (block-MPI.py) allows users to define the number of cores (<i><code>number_of_cores</code></i>) to utilize, with the default value being the maximum number of available cores on their laptop or cluster.
 For more comprehensive information on these arguments, please refer to <b>Section 4.2.3</b>.</p>

 ### 4.2.2 - Usage